seyerjo/seyerjo/README.md

 </p>

 <p align="justify">
-Throughout my professional career I have acquired another set of skills that allow me to help every day all those people who rely on my work: Systems Administration, Cybersecurity or IT Infrastructure and Process Management, among many others.
+Throughout my professional career I have acquired another set of skills that allow me to help every day all those people who rely on my work, such as Systems Administration or IT Infrastructure and Process Management, among many others.
 </p>

 <p align="justify">